 National college coach of the year by both the U.S. Basketball Writers Association and The Sporting News magazine

 Keno Davis is in his first year as a collegiate head coach after spending five years as an assistant under his father, Dr. Tom Davis, at Drake.
 Prior to that, Davis was an assistant for six years at Southeast Missouri State and for two years at Southern Indiana under Bruce Pearl.
-Keno has guided Drake to a 28-5 record this season and a first round loss against Western Kentucky in the NCAAs.
+Keno has guided Drake to a 28-4 record this season and a first round matchup with Western Kentucky in the NCAAs.
 The Bulldogs play a fundamentally sound, superb passing offense and apply tough pressure defense, in making their first NCAA appearance since 1971.

 Pros: A New England native, Davis might want to come home.
 Tutored by great basketball minds, his team plays an unselfish, fun style of team ball.